 The MY HERO Pocket Field Guide can be printed for students to use as a resource.
-The Interviewing Tips link is helpful for those students who will be filming an interview with someone.
+If you would like to have a smaller, foldable pocket guide, use this link.

 Steps to Creating a Hero Film